 One of the plant's outstanding features is its berries, which are white with what appear to be black (but are actually deep purple) "pupils"; thus the alternate common name of "doll's eyes."
 These unique berries are supported on stems that are an attractive deep-pink.

-The plant becomes about 2 feet tall, with a slightly greater spread.
+The plant becomes about two feet tall, with a slightly greater spread.
 It puts out white flowers in clusters in May or June.
 Its leaves are compound.

 Indigenous to eastern North America, white baneberry is listed for planting zones 3 to 8.
 Plant it in partial shade to full shade and in a soil fertilized with compost.
 White baneberry prefers soil that is evenly moist (moderately damp but well-drained).